 Preserve the flavors of summer with this recipe for canned peaches; the addition of chai spices makes these a little extra special.
 You’re going to be so glad to have these canned peaches in your pantry this winter!

 Fresh peaches are one of the delights of summer.
 When the bounty is in full swing, we preserve as many as possible and use them in cobbler, to top ice cream, and turn a jar or two into peach butter to enjoy when the season has passed.
-Peaches are a high-acid food and are easy to put up using a boiling-water canner.
+Canning peaches is easy using a water bath canner; peaches are a high-acid food; pressure canning is not required!

 Related: Peach Pie with Crumb Topping